JoeyStanley/jekyll-for-designers/index.md

 <!--🌵 Celebrating the 1-year anniversary of acquiring my (now too many) succulents.-->

-🎹 Prepping for an organ solo that I'll play in church on in March.
+🎹 Prepping for an organ arrangement that I've written that I'll play in church in April.